The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Pathwise convergence

-Let $c^n$ be the SBD process defined in Definition \ref{def:sbd}, and let $c$ be the unique solution (under Hypothesis \eqref{bd:hyp2}) to the DBD equations with initial condition $c^{\rm in}$.
-To prove our Theorem \ref{thm:limitBD_unique}, we follow the proof in \cite{Laurencot2002} of uniqueness of solutions to the DBD equations.
+Let $c^n$ and $c$ as stated in Theorem \ref{thm:limitBD_unique}.
+Our proof is inspired from the uniqueness result of solutions to the DBD equations in \cite{Laurencot2002}.
+The idea is a direct estimation of the tail of $c^n-c$ (rather than the somehow more natural $l^1$-norm).
 For that we introduce some notations.
 We define